+• Directors (excluding directors who are Audit and Supervisory Committee members): an annual amount up to 720,000,000 yen (includes an annual amount up to 85,000,000 yen for outside directors)

+· Directors who are Audit and Supervisory Committee members: an annual amount up to 150,000,000 yen

+Regarding the total amount of share compensation for directors, it was resolved at the 116th Ordinary General Meeting of Shareholders held on June 29, 2022, as follows:

-- · Directors (excluding directors who are Audit and Supervisory Committee members): an annual amount up to 720,000,000 yen (includes an annual amount up to 85,000,000 yen for outside directors) - · Directors who are Audit and Supervisory Committee members: an annual amount up to 150,000,000 yen - · Separate from the abovementioned amounts, total amount of remuneration, etc., relating to restricted stocks to be allotted to directors (excluding directors who are Audit and Supervisory Committee members and outside directors) as the restricted stock remuneration approved at the 116th Ordinary General Meeting of Shareholders held on June 29, 2022: an annual amount up to 70,000,000 yen - 2.
-Policy on Determining Remuneration, etc., for Directors (excluding directors who are Audit and Supervisory Committee members)
+\cdot Separate from cash remuneration, the total amount of monetary claims to be paid as remuneration, etc., relating to restricted stocks to be allotted to directors (excluding directors who are Audit and Supervisory Committee members and outside directors): Up to 70 million yen annually

+Only for this fiscal year, of the stock acquisition rights that have already been granted as share compensationbased stock options, it was resolved to waive the rights for those unexercised by directors eligible for the payment of restricted stock remuneration, and to grant the same number (91,700 shares) of restricted shares.
+Consequentially, separate from the above-mentioned 70 million yen, it was resolved to pay up to 369 million yen annually.

+2. Policy on Determining Remuneration, etc., for Directors (excluding directors who are Audit and Supervisory Committee members)